jronallo/iiif-workshop/workshop/image/images-in-html.md

 # Images in HTML

-To understand how IIIF works, we'll first want to understand how images work in HTML.
+To understand how IIIF works, we'll first want to understand some basics of how images work in HTML.

 Here's a simple example of how an image can be included on a web page.